demodude4u/Java-Factorio-Data-Wrapper/README.md

 The value for "factorio" must point a Factorio install.
 It must point to the root Factorio directory which contains the `data` directory.

 The value for "mod-exclude" can be empty.
-If it is filled with an array of mod names, mods by that name that are found in `data` on in the `mods` directory are ignored by the data wrapper and not loaded.
+If it is filled with an array of mod names, mods by that name that are found in `data` or in the `mods` directory are ignored by the data wrapper and not loaded.
 By default, this exclude list is empty.

 The value for "output" can be empty.
 If it is filled with a string, this is used as the directory name for the output directory of FactorioWikiMain.
 It is set to "output" by default.